leonardiz/HR-Analytics-Talent-Sourcing/README.md

 16. Do employees from specific previous employers demonstrate higher performance?

-TOOLS USED: EXCEL AND TABLEAU (PRIMARILY TABLEAU)

-APPROACH USED

 DATA CLEANING AND PREPARATION:

+Duplicates: No duplicates found.
-No duplicates were discovered after checking.
-The "Reason for Leaving" column was removed because it contained empty cells, making it useless.
+Column Removal: The "Reason for Leaving" column was removed due to empty cells.
-I introduced a new column called "YEAR" to calculate the "average promotion rate" and the "employee promotion rate per year."
-I accomplished this by using the Excel function "=TEXT([@[Date of Hire]], "YYYY")" to extract the year from the "date of hire" column.
+New Column: Introduced "YEAR" for promotion rate calculation.

 DATA ANALYSIS INSIGHTS